Bradders81/vino/README.md

 ____
 # Current Position of the Project

 Due to personal reasons I have not been able to complete the work on this project before the submission deadline.
 The development site works better than the deployed site which has a bug with the user profile.
-This results in an error for most of the funcunality, given the relationships between the models.
-There is currently more funcunality in developement, if the server is run from gitpod.
+This results in an error for most of the functionality, given the relationships between the models.
+There is currently more functionality in development, if the server is run from gitpod.

 Credit:
-I have followed the the Code Institue Butique Ado Project very closley, especially with the checkout and profile app.
-My initial profile app seem to encourter some curruption with the database and given the my limited time I had to create another profile app from scratch 'Profiles' is therefore not used and the one used is 'Profiles1'.
+I have followed the the Code Institute Boutique Ado Project very closely, especially with the checkout and profile app.
+My initial profile app seem to encounter some corruption with the database and given the my limited time I had to create another profile app from scratch 'Profiles' is therefore not used and the one used is 'Profiles1'.
 At this stage I have not removed the old Profiles app.
 I have not yet removed the old Profile App

 ## UX